 Basic markup

-1. We can create a array of 30 items with values from 0 to 30
+We can initialize a array of 30 items with values from 0 to 30

 function Root() {